alekmaul/potator/platform/opendingux/readme.txt

  * SELECT is the same that the SELECT button

 Use START + SELECT to enter menu.
-During menu browsing, R and L can go through pages of available games.
+During menu browsing, LEFT and RIGHT can go through pages of available games.

 --------------------------------------------------------------------------------
 Credits
 --------------------------------------------------------------------------------
 Special thanks to :
   Cal2 & Normmatt for potator source code (http://potator.sourceforge.net/).
-  d_smargin for handy_a320 gui, which i used some part of code for race-od gui. qbertaddict for test.
+  Mess Team for supervision driver (http://www.mess.org/) d_smargin for handy_a320 gui, which i used some part of code for potator gui. qbertaddict for test. hi-ban for skin.
 Without the help of the infos from these people, this emulator can't be here.
 --------------------------------------------------------------------------------
 Alekmaul